hschne/rails-mini-profiler/README.md

 rails rail_mini_profiler:install
 ```

-Inspect the generated migration in `migrate/YYYYmmDDHHMMSS_create_rmp.rb` and migrate:
+Inspect the generated migration in `db/migrate` and run it:

 ```
 rails db:migrate
 ```

 Start your Rails application and perform some requests.
 You can either click the little hedgehog 🦔 on the top
-right or navigate to `/rails_mini_profiler` to view request profiles.
+right or navigate to `/rails_mini_profiler` to view collected performance metrics.

 ## Usage